SIMPler realisation of Scalar Dark Matter: Model specific analysis of a SIMP Framework

 Next in Fig.~\ref{fig:Y-m}, we show the relic density allowed parameter space in $m_\chi-Y_{\chi\phi}$ plane by varying $m_{h_{1}}$ (Top Left), $\mu_{\chi}$ (Top Right), $\mu_{\chi\phi}$ (Bottom Left) and $v_{\phi}$ (Bottom Right) with other parameters fixed as mentioned in figure inset.
 We again choose $\lambda_\chi=1$ for this plot.
 The available parameter space has a large DM mass range upto GeV with larger $Y_{\chi\phi}$ (going upto 0.4).
 We also see that variation in $\mu_\chi$ and $v_\phi$ affect relic density quite significantly (top right and bottom right respectively) allowing a wide span of relic density allowed parameter space.
 This is easily seen from the vertex factors in Appendix \ref{feyn3to2dm1}, that the three point vertex is directly proportional to $\mu_\chi$ and also on $v_\phi$ thanks to $\phi \chi^3$ term, which crucially controls the annihilation cross-section through self mediation.
+From the top left figure in Fig.~\ref{fig:Y-m}, we also see that a light scalar (red points depicted by choosing $m_{h_1}=0.05 m_{\chi}$) show a departure from the choices of heavy scalar ($m_{h_1}= m_{\chi}, 25m_{\chi}$ shown by cyan and dark blue points) for sufficiently small DM mass $\le 150$ MeV.
 Again, note here that due to the freedom of having a large number of parameters contributing to $m_{h_{1,2}}$, we can fix Higgs mass ($m_{h_2}$) to 125 GeV and still vary $m_{h_1}$ keeping $v_\phi=60 m_\chi$ as in the top left panel.
+Also note here, that stability of the scalar potential constrains the dimensionful cubic couplings $\mu_\chi$ and $\mu_{\chi\phi}$ to lie within $3 m_\chi$ in a conservative limit as adopted for the scans.

-To summarise this section, we see that a large parameter space is available from relic density constraint, particularly the DM mass can vary in a long range even upto GeV, while the relevant couplings $Y_{\chi\phi}, \lambda_{\chi}$ do not require to be very large.
+To summarise this section, we see that a large parameter space is available from relic density constraint, particularly the DM mass can vary in a large range even upto GeV, while the relevant couplings $Y_{\chi\phi}, \lambda_{\chi}$ do not require to be very large.
 These are all in contrary to the naive SIMP realisation of DM ideally having one self coupling and one mass parameter dictating them to be in the strong interaction range.
-However, we need to consider other constraints like unitarity, vacuum stability and self scattering cross section, which will constrain the relic density allowed parameter space as we demonstrate below.
+However, we need to consider other constraints like unitarity, vacuum stability and self scattering cross section, which will constrain the relic density allowed parameter space as we discuss below.